Introduction

 InfiniBand

-SFP and QSFP Transceiver Modules
+SFP, QSFP and OSFP Transceiver Modules

 For RJ45 Ethernet connections the maximum distance data can be transmitted is 100m, which has limitations when looking at networks in large buildings, campuses or even city-wide.
 The SFP port allows for fibre optic cabling to be employed, which suffers less data loss and can achieve much higher throughput speeds.
 It is worth mentioning that although traditionally Ethernet has lagged behind Infiniband speeds, this is now changing, due to increased common SFP interface use by the likes of NVIDIA Networking - perhaps driven by the much larger install base of Ethernet technology in the market and the opportunity for upgrade.